Skip to main content

 Comparable Housing Standard

-The standard is that you are entitled to maintain your normal standard of living.
-If you lived in a four-bedroom house in a specific school district, you are entitled to comparable temporary housing — not a studio apartment across town.
-Temporary housing includes hotels, rental homes, and furnished apartments that reasonably match your pre-loss living situation.
+The governing standard is comparable housing.
+An insured displaced by a covered loss is generally entitled, under ALE coverage, to maintain a standard of living reasonably comparable to the pre-loss situation.
+A four-bedroom house in a specific school district would generally call for comparable temporary housing — not a studio apartment across town.
+Temporary housing includes hotels, rental homes, and furnished apartments that reasonably match the pre-loss living situation.

 Documenting ALE Expenses